Bean scores 2nd goal in OT, Blue Jackets beat Avs 5-4 - WHIZ News

 “I love the resiliency at the end,” Avalanche coach Jared Bednar said.
 “It’s just that you can feel the game shift in the second period.”

-Nazem Kadri and Gabriel Landeskog each had three assists.
-Landeskog now has 301 career assists and moved into 10th place on the franchise’s all-time list.
+Nazem Kadri had three assists and Gabriel Landeskog had two.
+Landeskog now has 300 career assists and moved into 10th place on the franchise’s all-time list.

 “They came out harder than we did in the third,” Landeskog explained.
 “They got some bounces.
 We make some mistakes.
 Combined, it’s not a good combination.”